ros-controls/gz_ros2_control/README.md

 The `ignition_ros2_control` Gazebo plugin also provides a pluginlib-based interface to implement custom interfaces between Gazebo and `ros2_control` for simulating more complex mechanisms (nonlinear springs, linkages, etc).

-These plugins must inherit `ignition_ros2_control::GazeboSystemInterface` which implements a simulated `ros2_control` `hardware_interface::SystemInterface`.
+These plugins must inherit the `ignition_ros2_control::GazeboSystemInterface`, which implements a simulated `ros2_control` `hardware_interface::SystemInterface`.
 SystemInterface provides API-level access to read and command joint properties.

 The respective GazeboSystemInterface sub-class is specified in a URDF model and is loaded when the